maciek16180/masters_thesis/generators/README.md

 %run demo -mt <mt_path> -m <model> -md <mode>
 ```

 `<mode>` should be 'ssoft' or 'full', and has to match the model.
+See `HRED/models/` directory for trained models or train them from scratch.
 After the network is constructed, run

 ```
 talk()